Short Courses and Workshops

 If you missed the getting the most from your readings workshop, you can download the workshop presentation slides.
 (PPTX, 1155 KB)

-Masters by Coursework Orientation (TSV)
+Postgraduate by Coursework Orientation

-As a new Masters (coursework) student are you unsure of what to expect?
+As a new postgraduate (coursework) student are you unsure of what to expect?
 This workshop covers expectations for academic writing and writing genres; critical thinking; writing tips; how to approach writing tasks; deciphering subject outlines, task sheets and assessment rubrics/criteria, and tips on data analysis and useful statistics resources.

 Friday 21st February